Ralph-Nijpels/virtual-machine/readme.md

 - [ ] Introduce opcodes for greater-equal and smaller-equal (YAGNI for now, not sure if I cannot use the space in the opcode-table more effectively)
 - [x] Include a pop-xxx that basically throws away the topmost value from stack, you're going to need it to clean up stack-frames upon return, this will result in a rather large review of the opcode table
 - [x] Compress the bit-wise logic opcodes into one section because they only work on unsigned integer types, in our case the byte, on all other types you get problems with illegal values for the type
-- [ ] Include opcodes for inc and dec (YAGNI for for, perhaps I can use the space in the opcode table more effectivly although even the Z80 had it)
+- [ ] Include opcodes for inc and dec (YAGNI for now, perhaps I can use the space in the opcode table more effectivly although even the Z80 had it)
-- [ ] Include opcodes for lshift and rshift (YAGNI for for, perhaps I can use the space in the opcode table more effectivly although even the Z80 had it)
+- [ ] Include opcodes for lshift and rshift (YAGNI for now, perhaps I can use the space in the opcode table more effectivly although even the Z80 had it)

 # Plan for the Opcodes
 | Done | Opcode | Mnemonic         | Description                                                                               |